A woman sitting at a desk with an apple laptop and a glass of orange juice, writing her top ten blog posts.

 The excess amount you choose when locking in your car insurance policy is then fixed across the policy duration.
 Anything over and above your excess will be paid by your insurer, in the event of a successful claim.

 As an example, if your excess is $500 and your car costs $3,000 to fix, your insurer will pay the remaining $2,500.
 If your car repairs will instead cost $6,000, your share to pay is still only the $500 excess.
-And you’ll pay this as a lump sum.
+And you’ll pay this as a lump sum to your insurance provider.

 Other excesses